wp-plugins/microblog-poster/readme.txt

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your twitter username and password won't suffice in order to post automatic updates, twitter api requires some more steps described below.
+Basically your twitter username and password won't suffice in order to post automatic updates, twitter API requires some more steps described below.
 No worries, it's rather a simple procedure.